-Contrary to the popular but false and unscriptural teachings about faith in the Church today, faith is not seeing what is not real, it is not speaking what is not true, and it is not seeking to have, claim or possess what does not exist.
+Contrary to the popular but false and unscriptural teachings about faith in the Church today, faith is not seeing what is not real, it is not speaking what is not true, and it is not seeking, claiming or possessing what does not exist.

-Rather, true, living and dynamic biblical faith is simply believing, confessing and acting upon what God has already promised you to do, or what God has already said about you or your situation in His Word.
-It is appropriating, receiving, and possessing what God has already given to you in Christ and done for you through Christ.
+Rather, true, living and dynamic biblical faith is simply appropriating, receiving, and possessing what God has already given to you in Christ and done for you through Christ.

-True faith is not trying to move God to say, to do, or to give something new, but it is you moving to say what God has already said about you and your situation and to take and receive what God has already given to you in Christ and done for you through Christ.
+True faith is not striving or seeking to move God by any means; rather, it is you moving to say what God has already said about you and your situation, and to receive what God has already given to you in Christ and done for you through Christ.

-True faith is not laboring through fasting, corporate prayer, prayer of agreement, tithing, offering or sowing all kinds of “prophetic seeds” to appease God as though He is angry, or to motivate God as though He is slothful or reluctant to save, heal, deliver and bless His children, or to perform miracles, or to send us revival.
+True faith is not laboring through fasting, corporate prayer, prayer of agreement, tithing, offering or sowing all kinds of “prophetic seeds” to appease God as though He is angry, or to motivate God as though He is slothful or reluctant to save, heal, deliver and bless His children, or to perform miracles.

-When you say, give or do anything with the intent or motive to appease, persuade, motivate, compel or manipulate God to give you something or do something for you; you are no longer operating in true faith in the finished work of Christ , but in your imperfect works (Gal.
+When you say, give or do anything with the intent or motive to appease, persuade, motivate, compel or manipulate God to give you something or to do something for you; you are no longer operating in true faith in the finished work of Christ, but in your imperfect works (Gal.
 5:1-4).

-Sadly, many preachers today are constantly calling undiscerning believers to move or motivate God to act according to their wishes or desires by giving some generous offerings, by praying or fasting for some days or in certain ways or at certain sacred places.
+Sadly, many preachers today are constantly calling undiscerning believers to move or motivate God to act according to their wishes or desires by giving some generous offerings, or by praying or by fasting for some days in certain ways or at certain sacred places.

 True and biblical faith is not trying to motivate or persuade God to respond promptly and positively to you by any good works.
-But, it is you responding promptly and positively to God and what He has already said, given, and done for you in Christ and through Christ.
+Rather, it is you responding promptly and positively to God – to what God has already said, given, and done for you in Christ and through Christ.